Or, in the original German, Die Zauberflöte.

 - Chewing the Scenery: The Queen of the Night is usually played like this, especially once she gives up the Wounded Gazelle Gambit.
 Her best-known aria pretty much demands taking a big bite out of the scenery, though.

 - Chick Magnet: Tamino — just watch the three ladies squabbling over him.
 Pamina then falls for him pretty fast too.

-- Damsel in Distress: Subverted with Pamina, and played (oddly) near-straight except for gender with Tamino, the designated hero, who enters screaming and swooning (his first line is "Help!
+- Distressed Dude: Tamino, who enters screaming and swooning (his first line is "Help!
 Help!") and has to be rescued by the three ladies.
 He gets better over the course of the opera.

 - Evil Matriarch: Guess who?
 (And in case it got lost in the coloratura display, she's abandoning a blatant opportunity to rescue her daughter, so that she can threaten her with Parental Abandonment if the princess won't kill Sarastro for her.)
 However, she seems to have been an affectionate mother to Pamina until now — more a matriarch who happened to be evil than mothering in an evil way.
 Sarastro took Pamina away more because he didn't want her turning out like her mother than because he thought she was going to be directly harmed.

 - Evil Sounds Deep: Subverted, in that the guy with the lowest notes (Sarastro) is the good guy, while the gal with the highest notes (the Queen of the Night) is the Big Bad.
 Definitely played with or invoked in-setting, though: Tamino and Papageno are initially convinced that Sarastro is the Big Bad.

 - Final Love Duet: Papageno and Papagena get one.